Admiral-Chair/Admiral-Chair/README.md

 ![image](https://styles.redditmedia.com/t5_50g920/styles/profileIcon_7uuteryln7m71.jpg?width=256&height=256&frame=1&crop=256:256,smart&s=890e9c7464670fd5bf2134d098616abea74dc24c)

-Have this cute picture of a Koala I took myself. :)
+You can steal this cute picture of a Koala I took myself at the Australia Zoo in Sydney. :)

 <!---
 Admiral-Chair/Admiral-Chair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.